Benko Gambit Adviser & Replay Explorer

 Interactive Benko Gambit game explorer

 Use the selector to study purposeful Benko Gambit models.
-The collection starts with elite practical wins, then moves into classic Pal Benko examples, and finishes with a useful warning game showing how White can neutralize the opening if Black drifts.
+The collection starts with elite practical wins, moves into classic Pal Benko examples, and finishes with a useful warning game showing how White can neutralize the opening if Black drifts.

 Magnus Carlsen demonstrates practical Benko pressure against Mamedyarov, including queenside activity and a strong endgame conversion.